ezEngine/docs-src/pages/docs/physics/physx/physx-overview.md

 # PhysX Integration

+> **ATTENTION:**
+>
+> The Nvidia PhysX integration has been superseded by the [Jolt Physics integration](../jolt/jolt-overview.md).
+Support for Jolt is available on all platforms, whereas PhysX was only ever available on Windows.
+> All future development will focus on improving the Jolt integration.
+For the time being, the PhysX integration is still available, though it is disabled by default.
+To enable PhysX support, you have to enable **EZ_BUILD_PHYSX** in the [CMake configuration](../../build/cmake-config.md).

 [NVIDIA PhysX](https://github.com/NVIDIAGameWorks/PhysX) is an open source physics engine.
 It computes the physical interactions between objects using [rigid body dynamics](https://en.wikipedia.org/wiki/Rigid_body_dynamics).

 Physics engines are a vital part in most 3D games, to make objects collide and interact with each other convincingly.
 An important feature are also *raycasts* and *shape queries* which are used to detect objects and analyze the state of the world.